Adding alchemical variables to metadynamics to enhance sampling in free energy calculations

 Theoretically, one-dimensional alchemical metadynamics, which does not apply configurational but only alchemical bias, is effectively equivalent to expanded ensemble with a different weight updating procedure for allowing roughly equal sampling across alchemical states.
 For example, in an expanded ensemble where the Wang-Landau algorithm~\cite{desgranges2012evaluation, wang2001efficient, belardinelli2007fast} is used for weight updating, the reduced potential of the system is incremented by a Wang-Landau incrementor whenever a move across alchemical states is attempted.
 This is analogous to the periodic deposition of Gaussian potentials in 1D alchemical metadynamics, especially when the Gaussian deposition stride is the same as the number of integration steps between attempted moves in the alchemical space.
 For converging the free energy surface in the alchemical space, both algorithms have mechanisms for decreasing the bias along the course of the simulation.
 In expanded ensemble, the Wang-Landau incrementor is modified by a scaling factor whenever the state visitation reaches a certain flatness criterion.
-In 1D well-tempered alchemical metadynamics, a bias factor is applied to enforce a continuous exponential decay of the Gaussian height, which would lead to marginally smoother convergence compared to expanded ensemble or other similar free energy methods.
-There are also alternative strategies proposed to this aim.~\cite{dama2014transition}.
+In 1D well-tempered alchemical metadynamics, a bias factor is applied to enforce a continuous exponential decay of the Gaussian height, which leads to marginally smoother convergence compared to expanded ensemble or other similar free energy methods.
+There are a number of alternative strategies that can also be pursued.~\cite{dama2014transition}.

-In multidimensional alchemical metadynamics, introducing additional configurational CVs could further enhance the sampling of the metastable states that might have been missed by methods not applying configurational biases.
-As the multidimensional biasing potentials can flatten out the free energy landscape in both configurational and alchemical space, the system would not get stuck in the phase space like the scenarios shown in Figure \ref{EXE_issues}.
+In multi-dimensional alchemical metadynamics, introducing additional configurational CVs can further enhance the sampling of metastable states that might have been missed by methods that do not apply configurational biases.
+As the multi-dimensional biasing potentials can flatten out the free energy landscape in both configurational and alchemical space, the system would not get stuck in the phase space like scenarios B and C shown in Figure \ref{FES_scenarios}.
 This approach can be easily generalized to continuous alchemical space, but such a generalization is not explored in this study because methods such as $\lambda$-dynamics are not currently implemented in GROMACS.